ade555/BlogBridger/docs/api_docs.md

 **Request Body**
 This endpoint does not require a request body.

-**Response**
+**Responses**

 - `204 No Content`: This indicates that the post has been deleted.
-- `404 Not Found`: This means there is not post with the specified `{post_id}`.
+- `404 Not Found`: This means there is no post with the specified `{post_id}`.
 Check the `{post_id}` path parameter.
 - `5xx Internal server error`: Unexpected server error.
-This shouldn't happen, so please raise an issue or make a PR if you are able to fix it.
+This shouldn't happen, so please raise an issue or make a PR if you can fix it.
 ---

-## Comments
+## **Comments**
 The comments endpoints provide information about comments available under a post.
-It allows you to creat comments for a specific post and retrieve all the commenta available under a specific post.
+It allows you to create comments for a specific post and retrieve all the comments available under a specific post.

-### Parameters (Comments)
+### **Parameters (Comments)**
-The following defines parameters that are general to all or most of the endpoints under the post API
+The following defines parameters that are general to all or most of the endpoints under the Post API

 **Path Parameters**

 | Parameter | Data Type   | Description                              | Required |
 |-----------|-------------|------------------------------------------|----------|
 | post_id        | integer | The unique ID associated with each post. | Yes      |

-### General Response Schema (Comments)
+### **General Response Schema (Comments)**
-The following table explains the most common response fields you will come across under the post api.
+The following table explains the most common response fields you will come across under the Post API.
 Unique response fields may be documented alongside the specific endpoint(s) they apply to.

 | Response field | Data Type | Description |
 |----------------|-----------|-------------|